 - carefully consider how data quality, security, confidentiality and sharing will be managed.

-ITS Research Consultants are happy to provide guidance on your data management plan.
+ITS Research Consultants are happy to guide your data management plan.

 Please email: email@example.com at least 3 weeks in advance of the award deadline.